knobs-dials/pexpecter/README.md

 That last sleep is there to make sure we don't kill the process  before it's written the config.
 This may not be necessary.
 It also feels pretty fragile - the better fix would be to detect the next prompt before exiting, which is currently not easy because there's no state.

+(also, you may want a delay on password entry due to terminal noecho sometimes taking a little time, but that's true for any automation)

 ### ctffind example